Moddable-OpenSource/moddable/documentation/devices/esp32.md

 When you're trying to install applications, you may experience roadblocks in the form of errors or warnings; this section explains some common issues on Windows and how to resolve them.

 For other issues that are common on macOS, Windows, and Linux, see the [Troubleshooting section](#troubleshooting) at the bottom of this document.

+#### Python Versions

+Espressif recommends using Python 3.8 or later when building with ESP-IDF v4.2.
+Python 3.8.5 will be installed by the ESP-IDF Tools Installer.

+If you had a previous version of Python (such as Python 2.7) installed on your system, you may need to remove it from the System PATH so that Python 3.8.5 is chosen by default.
+Look for entries like `C:\Python27\` or `C:\Python27\Scripts\` in your PATH and remove them if you encounter Python errors during the build process.

 #### Python dependencies